ayemaqu/TEMPLATE_DA_Mod1Project/README.md

-# Cafe Financial Analysis & Insights"
+# Cafe Financial Analysis & Insights

 ## Project Overview
 We were provided with a dataset by a café owner who wanted help cleaning the data and drawing insights from it.
 The café is preparing to launch a new set of marketing campaigns and needs to understand patterns in sales behavior.
 Our goal was to analyze the dataset to uncover: